xiaoxiae/videos/06-edmonds-blossom/SCRIPT.md

 We'll call vertices that are not in the matching exposed.

 # Core
-The core idea behind the algorithm are „augmenting paths.“ An augmenting path in a graph with some matching is an alternating sequence of edges in the matching and edges not in the matching, where the first and the last vertex is exposed.
+The core idea behind the algorithm are „augmenting paths.“ An augmenting path in a graph is an alternating sequence of edges in the matching and edges not in the matching, where the first and the last vertex is exposed.

 As the name suggests, augmenting paths can improve (or augment) the size of the current matching by switching the unmatched edges on the path with the matched ones.